 At Progressive, customers save an average of 12%* when they add a car to their policy.
 But, depending on the type of car you have and how often you drive it, adding a second vehicle to your existing policy may not be the best option.

 Can you have two car insurance policies on two different cars?

-And if you have a classic car, a policy that's designed specifically for classic cars can provide specialized coverages that aren't available with standard auto insurance.
-Plus, classic car insurance costs about $244 less per year than a standard policy.**
+And if you have a classic car, a classic car insurance policy can provide specialized coverages that aren't available with standard auto insurance.
+Plus, classic car insurance costs about $182 less per year than a standard policy.**

-The price you'll pay to buy insurance for a second car depends on multiple factors, including where you live, the type of car you have, your driving history, the types of coverage you purchase, and more.
-Getting insurance for a second vehicle typically doesn't cost as much as buying a policy for your first, thanks to multi-vehicle discounts, specialty car insurance policies, and usage-based options.
+The price you'll pay to buy insurance for a second car depends on multiple factors, including where you live, the type of car you have, your driving history, the types of auto insurance coverages you purchase, and more.
+Getting insurance for a second car typically doesn't cost as much as buying a policy for your first, thanks to multi-vehicle discounts, specialty car insurance policies, and usage-based car insurance options.

 But it might cost more than you think if your second vehicle is a sports car, even if you don't drive it regularly.
-Sports cars may be more expensive to insure because they are built for speed, they're riskier to drive than your average four-door sedan.
+Sports cars may be more expensive to insure because they are built for speed.
 And the more risk the insurance company takes on, the higher your car insurance rate will be.
 Learn more about what impacts your car insurance cost.